zemogle/public-site/content/talks.md

 ## Bright Club
 {{< youtube EKFubHZu7v4 >}}

+**Be warned, there is a little bit of naughty language at the start.**
 This is a stand-up comedy set about being a science geek, I did back in Nov 2011.
-Be warned, there is a little bit of naughty language at the start.